Preet Kaur Gill

 Preet Kaur Gill (born 21 November 1972) is a British Labour Co-op politician and former social worker who has been Member of Parliament (MP) for Birmingham Edgbaston since 2017.
+She previously served as Parliamentary Under-Secretary of State for Health Innovation and Safety from May to July 2026.
+She is the first female British Sikh MP elected to the House of Commons.

-She served as Shadow Secretary of State for International Development between April 2020 and September 2023 and as Shadow Minister for Primary Care and Public Health between 6 September 2023 and 4 July 2024.
-She is the first female British Sikh MP.
+Gill served as Shadow Secretary of State for International Development between April 2020 and September 2023 and as Shadow Minister for Primary Care and Public Health between 6 September 2023 and 4 July 2024.

 Early life and career

 Preet Kaur Gill was born on 21 November 1972 in Edgbaston, Birmingham.
 She was born to Indian parents Daljit Singh Shergill and Kuldeep Kaur Shergill.
 Her father was a foreman, and later a bus driver, and her mother worked as a seamstress.
 Daljit Singh was the longest serving president of the Guru Nanak Gurdwara Smethwick, the first gurdwara in the United Kingdom.
 Gill credits her father and Baron Tarsem King of West Bromwich as her main inspirations for her ambition to enter politics.

 She has six younger siblings.
 Her early education was at Lordswood Girls' School and Bournville College.
 At the latter, Gill was elected as student president.
 Gill graduated from the University of East London with a first-class BSc in sociology with social work.
-After graduating, she worked as a social worker in a kibbutz in Israel and with street children in India.
+After graduating, she worked as a social worker on a kibbutz in Israel and with street children in India before returning to Birmingham.